 - If you know someone is expecting a response from you, but you can’t respond immediately, send them a quick reply to let them know you’ve received it.

 - If someone asks for help and you can’t, it’s better to say I can’t than not to reply at all.

-- Use the team Wiki.
+- Use your team's project management site.
 Ask the TAs for help.
 The site can serve as an archive of how your project has developed over the term, a place to document design thinking, manage tasks and milestones, and a forum where comments on ideas can be made asynchronously..
-The wiki can also be used as a drop box for files (with no file size limit) and also provides version control.
+The management site can also be used with your team's dropbox.

 - Doodle helps you schedule meetings and make decisions.
 Make sure the instructions you write for the Doodle are clear.